pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-xrayjira`                                                                                                                                                                                                                                    Mar 17, 2020    3 - Alpha              pytest (==4.3.1)
    :pypi:`pytest-xray-server`                                                                                                                                                                                                                                 May 03, 2022    3 - Alpha              pytest (>=5.3.1)
    :pypi:`pytest-xskynet`                           A package to prevent Dependency Confusion attacks against Yandex.
 Feb 10, 2023    N/A                    N/A
-   :pypi:`pytest-xvfb`                              A pytest plugin to run Xvfb (or Xephyr/Xvnc) for tests.
-May 29, 2023    4 - Beta               pytest (>=2.8.1)
+   :pypi:`pytest-xvfb`                              A pytest plugin to run Xvfb for tests.
+Jun 09, 2020    4 - Beta               pytest (>=2.8.1)
    :pypi:`pytest-yaml`                              This plugin is used to load yaml output to your test using pytest framework.
 Oct 05, 2018    N/A                    pytest
-   :pypi:`pytest-yaml-sanmu`                        pytest plugin for generating test cases by yaml                                                                                                                                                           May 28, 2023    N/A                    pytest>=7.2.0
+   :pypi:`pytest-yaml-sanmu`                        pytest plugin for generating test cases by yaml                                                                                                                                                           Mar 17, 2023    N/A                    pytest>=7.2.0
    :pypi:`pytest-yamltree`                          Create or check file/directory trees described by YAML                                                                                                                                                    Mar 02, 2020    4 - Beta               pytest (>=3.1.1)
    :pypi:`pytest-yamlwsgi`                          Run tests against wsgi apps defined in yaml                                                                                                                                                               May 11, 2010    N/A                    N/A
-   :pypi:`pytest-yaml-yoyo`                         http/https API run by yaml                                                                                                                                                                                May 30, 2023    N/A                    pytest (>=7.2.0)
+   :pypi:`pytest-yaml-yoyo`                         http/https API run by yaml                                                                                                                                                                                May 22, 2023    N/A                    pytest (>=7.2.0)
    :pypi:`pytest-yapf`                              Run yapf                                                                                                                                                                                                  Jul 06, 2017    4 - Beta               pytest (>=3.1.1)
    :pypi:`pytest-yapf3`                             Validate your Python file format with yapf                                                                                                                                                                Mar 29, 2023    5 - Production/Stable  pytest (>=7)
    :pypi:`pytest-yield`                             PyTest plugin to run tests concurrently, each \`yield\` switch context to other one                                                                                                                       Jan 23, 2019    N/A                    N/A